kaustavha/luvit-docs/doc/api/globals.markdown

 In browsers, the top-level scope is the global scope.
 That means that in browsers if you're in the global scope `var something` will define a global variable.
-In Node.js this is different.
-The top-level scope is not the global scope; `var something` inside an Node.js module will be local to that module.
+In luvit this is different.
+The top-level scope is not the global scope; `var something` inside an luvit module will be local to that module.

 ## process